Irritable?

 Probiotics: 1 capsule daily.
 The health of your gut is paramount to the health of your immune function.

-Vitamin C: Without a doubt, Vitamin C is one of the most popular (for good reason!) vitamin to enhance immune system health.
-You can take it in capsule form – I like this one, or if you would prefer a powder to mix in liquids, this one is delicious (and your kids can take it too!).
+Vitamin C: 1 teaspoon daily.
+Without a doubt, Vitamin C is one of the most popular (for good reason!) vitamin to enhance immune system health.
+You can also take it in capsule form if you prefer – I like this one, or if you would prefer a powder to mix in liquids, this one is delicious (and your kids can take it too!).

 Zinc: 1 capsule daily.
 Zinc is a mineral which drives the immune system, catalyzing its biochemical maintenance and function.
 Because zinc is not well represented in foods, most people are zinc deficient.
 A healthy zinc level is important for the function of the immune system because it is essential for immune-cell development.

-Melatonin: take ยฝ lozenge at bedtime.
+Melatonin: take ½ lozenge at bedtime.
 Melatonin is best known, and most commonly used, to boost sleep and reduce anxiety, both of which improve the immune system.
+Melatonin is also a potent antioxidant, the free radical fighting nutrients that are critical for immune support.

 What do you need?